George South: Early career (1984–1985)

-South began wrestling in 1984, having his first match on December 26, 1984 in Championship Wrestling from Florida.
+South began wrestling in 1984, having his first match on December 26, 1984, in Championship Wrestling from Florida.
 Teaming with Mike Allen at a CWF TV taping, the rookie lost to the Pretty Young Things (Koko B Ware and Norvell Austin).
-South next appeared in Mid South Wrestling, teaming with Rocky King to take on Kamala in a two on one match on January 2, 1985 in Shreveport, Louisiana.
+South next appeared in Mid South Wrestling, teaming with Rocky King to take on Kamala in a two-on-one match on January 2, 1985, in Shreveport, Louisiana.

 National Wrestling Alliance (1985–1989)

 South next appeared in the NWA's Jim Crockett Promotions (JCP).
-South made his debut on the April 6, 1985 edition of World Championship Wrestling, the inaugural broadcast of the show after Jim Crockett acquired the TBS time slot.
+South made his debut on the April 6, 1985, edition of World Championship Wrestling, the inaugural broadcast of the show after Jim Crockett acquired the TBS time slot.
 That night a young South teamed with Greg Stone to face Ivan Koloff & Krusher Kruschev (Barry Darsow).
 A week later he had his first singles match, losing to Magnum T. A. on the Saturday night program.
 On June 1, 1985, he received his first ever match (non-title) with then NWA World Heavyweight Champion Ric Flair.
 He would become Ric Flair's favorite journeyman to wrestle as Flair considered him a great worker.
 South was used as enhancement talent but he always got in some offense and was very good at getting heel heat with the fans.
-He did however gain his first victory September 14, 1985 when he defeated Mack Jeffers in Columbus, Georgia.
+He did however gain his first victory September 14, 1985, when he defeated Mack Jeffers in Columbus, Georgia.

-While still frequently wrestling in for Crockett, South also wrestled in Georgia Championship Wrestling and captured his NWA Georgia Junior Heavyweight Championship in 1986 in between stops for JCP.
+While still frequently wrestling for Crockett, South also wrestled in Georgia Championship Wrestling and captured his NWA Georgia Junior Heavyweight Championship in 1986 in between stops for JCP.
 South also made appearances in NWA affiliate Central States Wrestling in the fall of 1986.
 In his first match there, he defeated Colt Steel on October 26 in Kansas City, Missouri, followed up by a win two days later against Mark Fleming.
-After a loss to Steel on November 21, 1986, South ended his run in CSW with another win over him on November 27, 1986 in Kansas City, Kansas.
+After a loss to Steel on November 21, 1986, South ended his run in CSW with another win over him on November 27, 1986, in Kansas City, Kansas.
 He then returned to Mid Atlantic Wrestling, where he began to frequently team with Gary Royal in the masked jobber tag teams the Cruel Connection, Mexican Twin Devils and the Gladiators.
 As the Gladiators, South and Royal jobbed for Bill and Randy Mulkey giving the perennial jobber tag team their only televised win on World Championship Wrestling.

 In the first round of the 1987 Jim Crockett Sr. Memorial Cup, South teamed with Steve Keirn and wrestled Mike Graham and Nelson Royal to a draw.
 Throughout the year he continued to team with Royal – usually as the Gladiators – and gained occasional victories in singles competition.
 In 1988 they were redubbed The Cruel Connection, and on April 22 entered the 1988 Jim Crockett Sr. Memorial Cup but lost to The Sheepherders in the first round.